General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 • Antibiotics

-• Pain control medications
+• Pain control medications.

-• Medicines to reduce nausea
+• Medicine to reduce nausea

-It can take up to 24 hours for the anesthesia medications to be fully out of your system, which makes it incredibly important to have adult supervision while you recover.
-While the more inhibiting side effects of anesthesia medications will be gone after a day, the lingering tiredness and fatigue may last up to 72 hours depending on the patient and the intensity and length of their surgery.
+It can take up to 24 hours for the anesthesia to be fully out of your system, which makes it incredibly important to have adult supervision while you recover.
+While the more inhibiting side effects of anesthesia medications will be gone after a day, the lingering tiredness and fatigue may last up to 72 hours depending on the patient and the intensity of their surgery.

 At Donaldson Plastic Surgery, We Employ General Anesthesia While Performing The Following Procedures: